It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

 If benzodiazepine therapy fails or the patient is in an emerging situation of lethal catatonia, electroconvulsive therapy is the treatment of choice.
 A course of nine to twelve bilateral treatments is usually sufficient to reduce catatonic symptoms.

 After completion of electroconvulsive therapy, oral lorazepam is introduced.
 To have a persistent response, most patients require several sessions of electroconvulsive treatment.

 Once electroconvulsive therapy is complete, maintenance with lorazepam and a mood stabilizer such as valproic acid is often the most successful outpatient care.

 To get a proper perspective on the presentation and treatment of catatonia, it is helpful to examine real cases.

 The patient was a 37-year-old white male with a history of chronic bipolar disorder.
-He had no history of catatonia, but had a history of psychotic mania within the past two years.
+He had no history of catatonia but had a history of psychotic mania within the past two years.

-His family brought him to the hospital after an episode of depression progressed to refusal of meals, silence and refusal to leave the bed.
+His family brought him to the hospital after an episode of depression progressed to refusal of meals, silence, and refusal to leave the bed.
 The initial examination found a resistive and silent man with little eye contact.

 He could only leave his chair with help and stiffened when offered physical assistance.
-The patient offered passive resistance to attempts to move the arms and held the arms in position for 5 to 10 minutes after they were moved (waxy flexibility).
+The patient provided passive resistance to attempts to move the arms and held the arms in position for 5 to 10 minutes after they were moved (waxy flexibility).

 Creatinine phosphokinase (CPK) levels were normal, suggesting that the rhabdomyolysis had not started.
 Brain MRI revealed no abnormality.
 The chest radiograph was clear.